fbraem/sql-smith/docs/update.rst

 UPDATE
 ======

-Use the update method of QueryFactory to create an UPDATE statement.
+Use the :py:func:`~sql_smith.QueryFactory.update` method of :py:class:`~sql_smith.QueryFactory` to create an UPDATE statement.
+The return value is an instance of :py:class:`~sql_smith.query.UpdateQuery`.

 .. code-block:: python